JuanCarlosAcostaPeraba/Sign-Draw-Paint/README.md

 ## Thanks 🎁

 -   Tell others about this project 📢
-- Invite the developer to a coffee ☕
+-   Support the developer by buying a [coffee](https://www.buymeacoffee.com/juanserberocode) ☕
 -   Give your opinion 🤓

 ---